All Products

 Document Center

-File Storage NAS:Migrate data by using the rsync command-line tool
+File Storage NAS:Migrate data using the rsync tool

-This topic describes how to migrate data between Network File System (NFS) file systems by using the rsync command-line tool.
+This topic describes how to use the rsync tool to migrate data between Apsara File Storage NAS (NAS) file systems that use the Network File System (NFS) protocol.

 Prerequisites